From £27,395

 84% get more money with

-Described by Renault's small car design chief as "more rational and less emotional", it has purely been conceived for families and fleets with upright, boxy proportions, decent interior space and hybrid power.
-But does it live up to these credentials whilst truly differentiating itself from talented, wide-reaching competition?
+Described by the design chief of Renault's small cars as "more rational and less emotional", it has purely been conceived for families and fleets, with upright, boxy proportions, decent interior space and hybrid power.
+But does it live up to these credentials while truly differentiating itself from talented competition?

 Advertisement